blairsec/writeups/_posts/2021-10-11-local-file-inclusion.md

 ```

 #### flag 2: double traversal
-Now it seems our goal is to get a file that all node.js project has.
+Now it seems our goal is to get a file that all node.js projects have.
 From some googling or background experience we know that we need a `package.json`.
 But `filename=../package.json` returns nothing.
 Let's try to go up one directory, with `../../package.json`.

 But wait, in the source code it detects if we have 2 `../`s, and replaces them all with an empty string (deletes them out of the string):